mickfuzz/phd4/_posts/thesis_chapters/2025-3-8-DiscussionConclusion.md

 ### Highlighting value of socio-cultural approach to contribute to the field of CGD&P pedagogy (and beyond)

+RETURNING TO THE PRINCIPLE QUESTION

+How best can socio-cultural approaches be aligned with constructionist legacy.
+Is my approach of x, fruitful in other areas?

 #### Research Output - A pedagogy aligned with inclusive approaches and promising for neurodiversity in particular

 The lens of inclusion and the alignment with UDL is relevant as a possible resolution to abstract  / concrete tensions as a gateway to access diverse learner pathways and thus avoid an overly complex navigational framework thus reducing cogintive load.